wuhan2020/Hackathon/README_EN.md

 *English|[中文](README.md)*
 # Hack for Wuhan
-As volunteers and developers of Wuhan2020 community, we would like to invite you to our Hackathon: Hack for Wuhan, on 27th and 28th February, 2020.
+As volunteers and developers of Wuhan2020 community, we would like to invite you to our Hackathon: Hack for Wuhan, on 6th to 8th March, 2020.
 Let us hack together against the global crisis.

 **We believe hackathon can not only inspire the next billion dollar unicorns, but also help unite mission-driven developers and innovators to combat an international outbreak crisis.**